 Criminal Background Check Required for All Guests at David’s House

 David’s House strives to create a safe home-like environment for you and your family.
 Background checks are done to protect your safety and the safety of all guests, staff, and volunteers.
-To this end, David’s House screens individual’s suitability for staying in a shared living environment among the other guests.
-A criminal record which reveals behavior that may adversely affect another individual’s health, safety, welfare, and ability to peacefully enjoy David’s House shall result in a room request being denied.
+To this end, David’s House utilizes resources to screen an individual’s suitability for staying in a shared living environment among the other guests.
+A criminal record which reveals behavior that may adversely affect another individual’s health, safety, welfare, and ability to peacefully enjoy David’s House shall result in that individual’s room request being denied.

 All adults age 18 and over who request to stay at David’s House must agree to a criminal background check.
 Each person who applies to stay, as well as each member of the person’s family age 18 or older who will or may seek to stay at David’s House, must complete a Background Check Authorization Form, which will be emailed to you by a David’s House staff member.
 This Form gives us legal permission to run a criminal background check.